 The newly elected members will serve a two-year term, beginning in December.
 The main requirements (other than being a current Sierra Club member) are a willingness to work on various tasks providing leadership and direction for the Group and attending the ExCom meetings each month.
 Excom members also will be expected to attend a transition meeting between the old and the new ExCom that occurs sometime in December, after the election results are announced.

-Elected for 2019-2020 – DO NOT need to run
+Elected for 2019-2020 – need to run

 1) Scott Camil

 2) Janice Garry (replaced Harriett Jones)

 4) Roberta Gastmeyer (replaced Mark Hodges)

 5) Greg Mullaley